deriggi/music-service/README.md

 Runs some tests for tracks and artist operations

 ## Domain
 The  [ domain](/src/main/java/com/wurrly/domain/) has two classes, an Artist and a Track (Song).
-The data model can be retrieved as a one-directional model with
-Tracks having knowledge of their Artist as a bi-directioanal model, in which the Artsts could be implemented however fetching artists with many tracks could be an expensive data fetch for bigger fetch with prolific artsts
+Tracks have knowledge of their Artist but Artists do not have knowledge of their child Track.
+This is a one-directonal relationship.

 ## Data Loader
 The data loader makes a simple get request to the json file and converts the data into the domain objects, then loads them into the database